sohailmerchant/kitab-metadata-api/README.md

 python3 manage.py runserver
 ```

+# load data from the metadata csv:

 `load_data` is the management command - with the file name load_data.py.
 Located in Management\Commands folder

 ```
 python3 manage.py load_data
 ```

+# delete the database

-You can delete all the migration by deleting all the files in kitab\api\migrations (except init.py).
+You can delete all the migration by deleting all the files in kitab\api\migrations (except init.py), and the database itself (db.sqlite3).

 After you have deleted / created a database, you must create a superuser: